SttApollo/SttApollo/README.md

 🗣 I am currently beefing up my technical skills to transition into a more technical role within a product org and pursuing my dreams of becoming a social entrepreneur

 👥  My interests include helping further drive the missions of organizations that value equity & inclusivity.
-Some other areas of interest and focus - Javascript, AI/Machine Learning, Python, Swift, Kotlin
+Some other areas of interest and focus - Accessibility, Javascript, AI/Machine Learning, Python, Swift, Kotlin